stefanprodan/appmesh-eks/README.md

 kubectl apply -f ./prometheus
 ```

-Install the AppMesh sidecar injector in the `appmesh-system` namespace:
+Install the App Mesh sidecar injector in the `appmesh-system` namespace:

 ```bash
 ./injector/install.sh
 ```

 The above script generates a certificate signed by Kubernetes CA,
-registers the AppMesh mutating webhook and deploys the injector.
+registers the App Mesh mutating webhook and deploys the injector.

 Create a mesh called global in the `appmesh-system` namespace: